erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/41_outlook.md

 To be able to develop and validate steering and control of the desired four CMG roof array required for the move to 3d, either a new model of the crane as just described or the existing 3d equations of motion could be used.
 The existing model will already allow developments regarding the dampening and rotation applications.
-The new model is required to validate the compensation application in full, due to this application involving external forces in addition to torques.

-To move the controller to 3d one will have to translate the error about three axis into a 3d target torque.
+To move the controller to 3d, one will have to translate the error about three axis into a 3d target torque.
 This of course in turn necessitates the extension of the SPCMG model to a four CMG roof array with an implementation of a suitable steering law.
 Once these components are in place it becomes possible to analyze the controllers performance under the limitations resulting from the agility and singularities of the CMG array and the chosen steering law.